WisconsinRobotics/WRover_Software_23-24/docs/ros_abstraction_overview.md

 Each node in the system belongs to exactly one abstraction layer and should only interface with intra-layer topics in that layer or with inter-layer topics on adjacent abstraction barriers.
 Similar restrictions apply to interfacing with services and actions, where applicable.

+This is typically a tenet of clean design.
+However, this abstraction is currently broken in the current state of the code.

 The four layers are as follows:

 * **Human-Computer Interaction (HCI)** -- This is the highest level of abstraction.
 The nodes here handle interaction with human operators, including HUDs, input devices, and such.
 This layer is also unique in that all code here will be running on the driver station rather than on the robot.
 Information is received from and operator commands are sent to the logic layer.